yamkum236/yamkum236/README.md

 # Hello!
-I’m Jasmine Yamkum👋
+I’m Jasmine 👋

 - 👀 Passionate and very interested about the world of technology and coding.
 - 📱 Keeping up-to date with all the latest news and technologies.